Our Senior Advisers are experts in their field who help us with research and policy recommendations, and with strategic and organisational issues.

 Sol Picciotto is emeritus professor of law at Lancaster University, where he taught for 15 years; prior to that he taught at the University College Dar es Salaam (1964-68), and the University of Warwick (1968-92).
 He has researched and written extensively on international taxation, as well as other aspects of international financial and business regulation, including tax havens and offshore financial centres.
 He is the author of International Business Taxation (1992), Regulating Global Corporate Capitalism (2011) and numerous articles and book chapters, many of which are available on his webpage.
 He is a member of the Advisory Group of the International Centre for Tax and Development, and a corresponding contributor to Tax Analysts.

-David Quentin is a UK barrister who has worked at Allen & Overy, Farrer & Co, and at the independent bar.
-He advises on UK and international tax law, specialising in the taxation of complex corporate, financial and property transactions, disputes with the UK’s revenue authorities, and the taxation of not-for-profit entities.
-He has extensive practical experience at the aggressive end of the tax risk business, having advised on high-value cross-border tax-structured finance, transfer pricing disputes, and various kinds of tax avoidance schemes.
+Clair Quentin is a UK barrister who has worked at Allen & Overy, Farrer & Co, and at the independent bar, advising on UK and international tax law.
+They specialised in the taxation of complex corporate, financial and property transactions, disputes with the UK’s revenue authorities, and the taxation of not-for-profit entities.
+They have extensive practical experience at the aggressive end of the tax risk business, having advised on high-value cross-border tax-structured finance, transfer pricing disputes, and various kinds of tax avoidance schemes.
+They are currently non-practising while conducting doctoral research on corporate tax reform at Queen Mary University of London.

 Kerrie Sadiq is a Professor in the School of Accountancy at the QUT Business School, Queensland University of Technology, Australia and an Adjunct Fellow of the Taxation Law and Policy Research Group, Monash University.
 She holds a Bachelor of Commerce from The University of Queensland, a Bachelor of Laws (Honours) from The University of Queensland, a Master of Laws from Queensland University of Technology, and a PhD from Deakin University.
 Kerrie is a Barrister, Supreme Court of Queensland and a Fellow of the Taxation Institute of Australia where she is Deputy Chair of their National Education, Examinations, and Quality Assurance Board.
 She primarily researches in international tax, tax expenditures and capital gains tax.
 Kerrie is a co-author of several taxation texts and author of numerous publications in both Australian and International journals and edited books including the Bulletin for International Taxation, Australian Tax Forum, Journal of International Tax, Canadian Tax Journal and the New Zealand Journal of Taxation Law and Policy.
 Prior to joining Queensland University of technology, Kerrie spent 20 years at the University of Queensland, as a member of both their Law School and Business School.